Cs-Sahil/Cs-Sahil.github.io/_posts/2023-02-22-major-functionality.md

 ### Filter The Recipes

-To filter the recipes, Recimeal have three buttons: "My Recipes," "Favourites," and "Ingredients."
+To filter the recipes, Recimeal have three options: "My Recipes," "Favourites," and "Ingredients."

 #### My Recipes